cgaueb/streetGAN/README.md

 ## Acknowledgments
 This research was funded by the Hellenic Foundation for Research and Innovation (HFRI) under the “3rd Call for H.F.R.I.
-Research Projects to support Post-Doctoral Researchers” (Project No: 7310).
+Research Projects to support Post-Doctoral Researchers” (Project No: 7310, <a href="https://lotus.aueb.gr">LOTUS</a>).

 <center><img src="images/ELIDEK_Logo.jpg" alt="drawing" style="width: 40vw"/></center>